c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 Sequence diagrams help us in clarifying the interactions between objects in a specific scenario.
 By getting more profound insights into the inner workings of our objects, we may need to refine their behavior.
 Or even add new classes or establish new relationships betweem our classes.

-And that is perfectly fine.
-The process of designing a software system is all about finding out what is missing, what needs to be enhanced or changed.
+And that is perfectly fine. **The process of designing a software system is all about finding out what is missing, what needs to be enhanced or changed**.

 # 27. [Activity Diagrams](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 28. [Statechart diagrams](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)